Phase 3: The Applicant Pool and Interviewing

 Biases Can Exist in the Evaluation Process

 We're all aware that both conscious and unconscious biases can exist in evaluation processes.
 It is important that we take adequate steps to identify and address bias when we review applicant materials.
 These biases can arise from many sources and may lead to incorrect assumptions about a candidate.
 For example, a committee notices that a candidate has a gap in employment and speculates about what occurred during that gap in time.
-Gaps in employment are not relevant to an applicant meeting the education/knowledge/skills, etc. as listed in the required and/or desired sections of a job description and should not be considered in the evaluation process.
+Gaps in employment are not relevant to an applicant that meets the education/knowledge/skills, etc. as listed in the required and/or desired sections of a job description, therefore can not be considered in the evaluation process.

 Translating Military Skills to Civilian Skills